Evelyn Wilson

-Evelyn Zabel Wilson (born December 6, 1959) is a former justice of the Kansas Supreme Court.
+Evelyn Zabel Wilson (December 6, 1959 – April 4, 2026) was an American judge who served as a justice of the Kansas Supreme Court.

 Education

 Wilson graduated from Bethany College in 1982 with a bachelor's degree in business and from Washburn University School of Law in 1985.

 Career

 Wilson practiced law for 19 years in private practice.
-Her experience includes time as a managing partner, and time as an adjunct professor at Washburn University School of Law.
+Her experience included time as a managing partner, and time as an adjunct professor at Washburn University School of Law.

 Judicial career

 State court service

-She served Shawnee County as a District Judge from 2004 until her appointment as Chief Judge in 2014.
+Wilson served Shawnee County as a District Judge from 2004 until her appointment as Chief Judge in 2014.
 She was reappointed Chief Judge in 2017.

 Kansas Supreme Court

-Wilson was one of seventeen applicants to apply for the position.
+Wilson was one of 17 applicants to apply for the position.
 On October 19, 2019, the Supreme Court Nominating Commission submitted Wilson's name, along with two others to the Governor.
 On December 16, 2019, Governor Laura Kelly appointed Wilson to the seat on the Kansas Supreme Court vacated by the retirement of Lee A. Johnson on September 8, 2019.
 She was sworn in on January 24, 2020.
 She resigned on July 4, 2025.